jesperhauch/polynomial_deep_learning/README.md

 The project concerns the use of neural networks in simulation metamodeling.
 More specifically, it custom neural networks that can fit higher-order polynomials and generalize to unseen inputs.
 Neural network architectures Polynomial Activation Neural Network (PANN), Coupled decomposition (CCP) from the [$\Pi$-Nets paper](https://arxiv.org/abs/2006.13026) [(Github)](https://github.com/grigorisg9gr/polynomial_nets), PDC from [Augmenting Deep Classifiers with Polynomial Neural Networks](https://arxiv.org/pdf/2104.07916.pdf) and PDCLow based on PDC.

 ## Installing
-To install the project's dependencies, feel free to either use:
+To install this project and run it on your own machine, please do the following:
+1. Install dependencies - Use one of the two below
-1. *environment.yaml* (requires conda) - `conda env create -f environment.yml`
+    - *environment.yaml* (requires conda) - `conda env create -f environment.yml`
-2. *requirements.txt* - `pip install -r requirements.txt`
+    - *requirements.txt* - `pip install -r requirements.txt` (please use Python 3.10)

-If you prefer option 2, please ensure to use Python 3.10 to avoid potential conflicts with dependency versions.
+2. Install `setup.py` to ensure proper imports.
+    - `pip install -e .`

 ## Folder Structure
 The folder structure of this repository does not follow a conventional